Must I have cycle experience?

 We have different types of children's bikes, as well as bicycles for adults with seats.
 Keep in mind that all our bicycles have hand brakes, because most children are accustomed to a back trap-brake.
 If you have any doubts about your child's ability to use our bikes, come and have a look.
 Please contact us to make an appointment.

 Yes, children under 12 years of age will receive a discount on regular prices.
-Young children up to 6 years old, who go on the children seat at the back of the bike are for free.
+Young children up to 6 years old, who go on children seats in front or at the back of the bike are for free.